fmozafari/angel/docs/index.rst

-.. mockturtle documentation master file, created by sphinx-quickstart on Thu Nov 30 18:28:14 2017.
+.. angel documentation master file, created by sphinx-quickstart on Thu JUN 9 12:31:14 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mockturtle's documentation!
+Welcome to angel's documentation!
 ======================================

 .. toctree::